You may wonder about the 1-800 “RespOrg” process. Here’s some info that might help.

 Under today’s rules, the telephone company that carriers the traffic (minutes) on a specific 1-800 number cannot stop a customer from “RespOrging” – transferring responsibility for – that number to another carrier.

 A RespOrg form is used between carriers to complete the move.
 It contains the customer’s billing details as well as their authorization to move the number from one carrier to another.
 With this written permission from the customer, the previous carrier will usually release the number within 3-5 business days or give the new carrier a reason why the number cannot be released.
-The reason is often “UBR” (unsatisfactory billing relationship) which usually means the end-user still has an outstanding, unpaid bill associated with that number.
+The reason is often “Name Mismatch”.
+This means that the name on the RespOrg form does not match the name the current carrier has as their registered user.
 With cooperation of both carriers, however, a seamless transfer of responsibility for the number takes place within the SMS database.

 When Resporg Isn’t Enough

 When a carrier will not release a 1-800 number, a “NASC” of the number becomes necessary.
 A NASC is a forced change of RespOrg ID.
 The new carrier submits paperwork to SMS and for a fee the number is moved without the cooperation of the current carrier.
 Many companies will only RespOrg and not NASC a number.
 AVOXI – which is a member of the SMS database – will RespOrg or NASC numbers for customers.